philqa/ui-api-tests/README.md

 npm i -g mocha
 ```

-### Answers to the questions
+### Questions

 1. What other possible scenario would you suggest for given page?
 Suggest 3-5 with
 your suggestion.
 ```
 - Submitting the form without filling out the required fields and confirming the error
-- Adding more user profile scenarios (e.g. Joint, No. of deps 5+, Residential Investment)
+- Adding more user profile scenarios (e.g. Joint, No. of deps 5+, Residential Investment), could be added as a Scenario Outline/Example Table
 - Field validation (cannot enter special chars, letters, $ max rewrite to 9,999,999)
 - Tooltips element/content checks
 - Using an accessibility library/test framework